lkcao/lkcao.github.io/_pages/about.md

 Hi!
 I am Likun, a Ph.D. student in sociology at [the University of Chicago](https://socialsciences.uchicago.edu/).
 I am a member of [Knowledge Lab](https://www.knowledgelab.org/), advised by Professor [James Evans](https://sociology.uchicago.edu/directory/james-evans).
-Before starting my Ph.D., I obtained my master's degree from [Tsinghua University](https://www.sss.tsinghua.edu.cn/sssen/), where I worked on social networks and entrepreneurship. \n My current work focuses on Science & Technology Innovation and its social impacts.
+Before starting my Ph.D., I obtained my master's degree from [Tsinghua University](https://www.sss.tsinghua.edu.cn/sssen/), where I worked on social networks and entrepreneurship.

+My current work focuses on Science & Technology Innovation and its social impacts.
 I am curious about the conditions and mechanisms by which new things emerge and evolve, and how innovations influence business competition and social structures.
 In my work, I apply computational methods
-(e.g., natural language processing, simulation modeling, deep learning), advanced statistical models and some qualitative methods (e.g., interviews and field observations).\n Thank you for your interest in my intellectual adventures.
-To reach out, please send me an email at: [lkcao@uchicago.edu](mailto: lkcao@uchicago.edu), or leave me a message on this website. \n \n \n
+(e.g., natural language processing, simulation modeling, deep learning), advanced statistical models and some qualitative methods (e.g., interviews and field observations).

+Thank you for your interest in my intellectual adventures.
+To reach out, please send me an email at: [lkcao@uchicago.edu](mailto: lkcao@uchicago.edu), or leave me a message on this website.

 News
 ======
-* I participated in XX.
+* July 2022, I present on this year’s [IC2S2](https://iscss.org/ic2s2/conference/) on “High order innovation and new venture success”.
+I also help organized the conference.
+* June 2022, I participate in [Graduate Workshop in Computational Social Science (GWCSS)](https://www.santafe.edu/events/graduate-workshop-computational-social-science) at [Santa Fe Institute](https://www.santafe.edu/).
+* June 2022, I present on [ICSSI](https://www.icssi.org/) on “High order innovation and new venture success” (poster session).